NBA Trade Rumors: Knicks And Rockets Re-Start Carmelo Anthony Talks, But Deal May Not Come Until Season Starts

 The two teams appeared to have all the details for a trade finalized last month, with reports that they were at the goal line and only minor details needed to be worked out.
 But those minor details quickly turned major, and the talks fell apart about midway through July.
 Though there have been some whispers that the teams remained interested in a deal, there didn’t appear to be any formal movement on the deal until this week.

-On Thursday, league sources told ESPN that the teams were back to the drawing board, and Carmelo Anthony himself could be giving it a major boost.
+On Thursday, league sources told ESPN that the teams were back at the drawing board, and Carmelo Anthony himself could be giving it a major boost.
 According to the report, Anthony will still only waive his no-trade clause for the Rockets, giving the Knicks that much more of a push to get the deal done.

 After the fallout between Anthony and the team’s front office management, it appears certain that the All-Star forward will be on another team last year.
 That was made even more clear when the Knicks extended a hefty offer sheet to Tim Hardaway Jr. Sources close to the team said the Knicks never intended Anthony and Hardaway to play on the floor together.